aturon/aturon.github.io/_posts/2018-02-09-amazing-week.md

   the map for Rust Epoch 2018.

-- **Breakthrough #3**: @seanmonstar came up with [a brilliant way to make "context arguments" more ergonomic], which lets us to make a long-desired change to the futures crate without regressing ergonomics.
+- **Breakthrough #3**: @seanmonstar came up with [a brilliant way to make "context arguments" more ergonomic], which lets us make a long-desired change to the futures crate without regressing ergonomics.

 - **Tokio reform**: @carllerche shipped the [newly reformed Tokio crate], with a